Teaching Economics to the Machines

 Speaker Intro

-Ke Tang is a professor of BIMSA and the Institute of economics, School of Social Sciences, Tsinghua University, and the dean of the Zhishan College at Tsinghua University.
-His main research includes commodity market (including digital assets), financial technology and digital economy.
-He has published many papers on top English journals such as Journal of Finance, Review of Financial Studies, Management Science, and currently serves as an executive editor of Quantitative Finance, and an associate editor of Journal of Commodity Markets.
-His research has been reported by the CFTC, the United Nations Commodity Report etc. He is in the Elsevier highly cited scholar list of China in 2020 and 2021.
+Ke Tang is a Professor at the Institute of Economics, School of Social Sciences, and the Dean of Zhishan College at Tsinghua University.
+His main research interests are Commodity Markets (including Digital Assets), Fintech, and the Digital Economy.
+He has published numerous high-quality academic papers in the Journal of Finance, Review of Financial Studies, Management Science, PNAS.
+He serves as the Executive Editor of Quantitative Finance.
+His research has been recognized by the U.S. Commodity Futures Trading Commission, the United Nations Commodity Report, and various media outlets.
+He was also selected as a Highly Cited Researcher in China by Elsevier from 2020 to 2023.